-Why would I have native apps which then competes with my web-to-print store?
+Why would I have native apps which competes with my web-to-print store?

-“If you don’t compete with yourself, then someone else will.” – some marketing guru
+“If you don’t compete with yourself, then someone else will.” – Truth.

 You might say that’s just a very trendy quotable meme.
 So let’s look at the numbers: